 The Fish and Wildlife Division of Alberta Environment and Sustainable Resource Development, through the Ungulate Damage Prevention Program, offers producers advice and assistance to prevent ungulates from spoiling stored feed and unharvested crops.

 The Agriculture Financial Services Corporation (AFSC), through the Wildlife Damage Compensation for Excreta Contaminated Crops, Stacked Hay, and Stored Silage programs, provides financial compensation to producers who have consulted Fish and Wildlife, and followed the advice given by the officer.
-For Further information click the link to be brought to the Alberta Environment and Sustainable Resource Development website.
+For Further information click the link to be brought to the Alberta Environment and Parks website.

-Learn more about using electric fencing to protect your stored hay, visit theAlberta Agriculture and Rural Development website
+Learn more about using electric fencing to protect your stored hay, visit theAlberta Environment and Parks website

 Allowing access for hunting on your land can also reduce damage caused by deer and elk.
 Please refer to the Alberta Guide to Hunting Regulations for further details.